• Skip to primary navigation

 So what came back is that I'm extremely vitamin D deficient.
 How could this happen?
 I take a supplement every day, I eat plenty of seafood, I think I get outside enough.
 Or do I?

 In today's working world, we, as a collective unit, do not get enough vitamin D in our system.
-We're simply not outside as much as we used to be.
+We're not outside as much as we used to be.
 I mean, how could we be?
 Children have school between the hours of 8-3, and most adults with standard jobs, work the hours of 8-5 or longer.
 The only time we have to be outside is, if we're lucky, on the weekends (weather and season permitting).
-So it should be no surprise to anyone if they get their levels tested and they come back as deficient.
+So it should be no surprise to anyone if they get their levels tested and come back deficient.

 Aside from not having enough exposure to sunlight, there are other factors that may play a role in deficiency.